 - 3 oz cream cheese

 - 1 Tablespoon sour cream

-- Flaxseed Bread or other low carb bread
+- almond flour bread or other low carb bread

 - Grate cucumber and let drain until most of the liquid is gone.